Akash9933/cox-mega-scale/README.md

 # CoxMegaScale
-Cox Mega Scale plugin helps with running a mega scale by providing utility and information.
+Cox Mega Scale plugin helps with running a mega scale with friends by providing utility and information.

 Provides: